Chagos Archipelago: 20th century

-In November 1965, the UK purchased the entire Chagos Archipelago from the then self-governing colony of Mauritius for £3 million to create the British Indian Ocean Territory (BIOT), with the intent of ultimately closing the plantations to provide the British territory from which the United States would conduct its military activities in the region.
+During the same meeting, the Secretary of State for Defence stated that when the British Indian Ocean Territory was established, the UK had arranged compensation for both Mauritius and the Seychelles for the detachment of islands, with a total budget of approximately £10 million.
+The United States had agreed to contribute up to half of this amount, with a maximum of £5 million.
+To avoid potential embarrassment in the US Congress, the US government requested that its financial contribution remain secret.
+As a result, it was arranged that the US contribution would be concealed by waiving certain payments owed by the UK to the US in connection with the development of the Polaris missile program.

 On 30 December 1966, the United States and the United Kingdom executed an agreement through an Exchange of Notes which permit the United States Armed Forces to use any island of the BIOT for defence purposes for 50 years, until December 2016, followed by a 20-year optional extension (to 2036) to which both parties must agree by December 2014.
 As of 2010, only the atoll of Diego Garcia has been transformed into a military facility.